What Is Malware & Why Is It So Dangerous? Full 2024 Guide

 What Should You Do Once the Malware Has Been Removed?

-After removing malware from your device using antivirus software, there are a few steps you should take to patch up any vulnerabilities and address the damage.
+After removing the malware from your device using antivirus software, there are a few steps you should take to patch up any vulnerabilities and address the damage.

 • Check your browser settings.
 Some malware will change your homepage and default search engine, or install malicious add-ons and extensions.